taylandogan/concurrent-histogram/README.md

+concurrent-histogram
-# concurrent-histogram
+Name: concurrent-histogram
+Author: Taylan Dogan
+License: The MIT License (MIT)
+Requirements:Java 1.8, JUnit, Ant
+Description:
 Concurrently builds a histogram out of given intervals and values.

-Build the project: ant -buildfile build.xml
-Then run the main class: java -jar HistogramBuilder.jar

-In 'resources' folder, you may find the test files I have used.
+In resources folder, you may find the test files I have used.
 For each file in the folder, I initialize a new Thread instance and proceed with building the histogram.
-You may edit these files (or add new files) to 'resources' folder for further testing.
+You may edit these files (or add new files) to resources for further testing.

-However, for the consistency and correctness of unit tests, you should not alter the file 'test_histogram.txt'.
+However, for the consistency and correctness of unit tests, you should not alter the file test_histogam.txt

 Example: Given the intervals and values:
 [3, 4.1)